Sinytra/ItemAssetExporterMod/README.md

 When copying this file, please remove the comments and use the `.json` extension instead.

-By default, the exporter will look for the configuration file at `run/wiki_exporter/config.json`, but you can define your own file path using the `wiki_exporter.output.path` system property.
+By default, the exporter will look for the configuration file at `run/wiki_exporter/config.json`, but you can define your own file path using the `wiki_exporter.config.path` system property.
 See below for details.

 Example configuration: